 Why Are My Dog's Ears Swollen?

-Are your dog's ears swollen, inflated, squishy, almost resembling a marshmallow?
-Has your dog been consistently shaking his head, scratching his ear and keeping his head tilted to the side?
+Are your dog's ears swollen, inflated-looking, squishy, almost resembling a marshmallow?
+Has your dog been consistently shaking his head, scratching his ear, and keeping his head tilted to the side?
 If you answered yes to any of the above, chances are high your dog may have developed an unsightly condition known as aural hematoma.

-What is aural hemtoma?
-The technical term may be a bit intimidating, but "aural" simply means ear, while "hematoma" means "blood has accumulated inside the ear".
+The technical term may be a bit intimidating, but "aural" simply means ear, while "hematoma" means "blood has accumulated inside the ear."
 If you look carefully at your dog's ears, you will likely see that the actual swollen part is the underlying surface of the pinna.
-Upon palpation most dogs will display a pain signal.
+Upon palpation, most dogs will display a pain signal.

-But why did the ear swell to such epic proportions?
-When a dog subjects their ear lobe to excessive scratching and shaking, tiny blood vessels rupture causing the accumulated blood to fill up the space in the ear flap between the cartilage and skin.
-The ear flap therefore swells under pressure causing the typical "ballooned experience" many owners may witness.
+When a dog's ear gets excessively scratched and shaken, tiny blood vessels rupture, causing blood to fill up the space in the ear flap between the cartilage and skin.
+The ear flap therefore swells under pressure, causing the typical "ballooned experience" many owners may witness.

-An aural hematoma must not need confused with an ear abscess.
-The basic way to differentiate the two is by doing a needle aspiration.
+An aural hematoma must not be confused with an ear abscess.
+The basic way to differentiate the two is by seeing the vet and having the vet do a needle aspiration.
 In an aural hematoma, the needle will aspirate a bloody fluid, in an abscess the aspirated substance will be of a yellowish, green tint, suggesting pus.